thelongcon/thelongcon.github.io/_includes/speakers.md

   <div class="row">
     <div class="col-lg-7">
       <p class="abstract">Endpoints are still a thing even though everyone has their heads in the clouds.
 There are many ways to deploy Sysmon to endpoints and get the logs that matter to enrich a story even when the EDR's fails.
 We will walk through an easy way to deploy and manage a Sysmon stack which uses Mitre as detections. </p>
-      <p class="bio">In IT for 20+ years, Cyber for the last 5 or 6, I do threat detection engineering!</p>
+      <p class="bio">Bio: "In IT for 20+ years, Cyber for the last 5 or 6, I do threat detection engineering!"</p>

     </div>
   </div>